webosose/website/content/en/about/governance-licensing/developer-grant-and-cla.md

   - webOS OSE has selected a Contributor License Agreement (CLA) approach.
 New contributors can get started and grant a license explicitly to webOS OSE.

   - If you make contribution on behalf of your company or organization, you must submit Corporate CLA.
-For detailed procedure, see [here](#procedure-for-submitting-corporate-cla).
+For detailed procedure, see [Procedure for Submitting Corporate CLA](#procedure-for-submitting-corporate-cla).

 ## webOS Open Source Edition Individual Contributor License Agreement